Tough day for Indian trio at Asia Pacific, Australian Crowe takes lead by two | Sports-Games

 - Thailand

-Indian golfers Nikhil Chopraa, Aryan Roopa Anand and Shaurya Bhattacharya endured by far the toughest day at the 13th Asia Pacific Amateur Championship as but managed to stay inside the top 50.
+Indian golfers Krishnav Nikhil Chopraa, Aryan Roopa Anand and Shaurya Bhattacharya endured by far the toughest day at the 13th Asia Pacific Amateur Championship but managed to stay inside the top 50.

 Chopraa and Aryan carded 2-over 74 each while Shaurya Bhattacharya shot 75.